michelled/weavly.org/src/activities/travelling-to-the-moon.md

 * Directions
 * Sequencing
+* Debugging

 ## Level Up!

-* Moderators or learners can adjust the placement of the moon, earth, and the spacecraft to encourage building different program combinations
+Moderators or learners can adjust the placement of the moon, earth, and the spacecraft to encourage building different program combinations.